GhulamFaridqau/Task-Management-App/README.md

 **For task data**, the API endpoint is /tasks, and it provides an array of task objects with properties like id, title, description, and completed.

+These tasks are from mock api but on run time user can add tasks, change there status of complete/incomplete and can also delet tasks and can change order by drag and drop.

 [

 {